Beng Mealea

 Recommended Routes

-• Route 1: Start from the main entrance and explore the central area, where you’ll find the most iconic structures and intricate carvings.
+• Central Area: Begin at the main entrance to see the most iconic structures and carvings.

 Practical Tips

-• Bring a hat, sunscreen, and insect repellent to protect yourself from the sun and pesky bugs.
+• Bring a hat, sunscreen, and insect repellent.

 Best Time to Visit

-The best time to visit Beng Mealea is during the dry season, which runs from November to March.
-The weather is pleasant, with cooler temperatures and less rainfall.
-Avoid the rainy season (May to October) as the temple complex can become muddy and slippery, making it difficult to explore comfortably.
+The ideal time to visit is during the dry season, from November to March.
+The weather is cooler and there’s less rain, making exploration more comfortable.
+Avoid the rainy season, as the area can become muddy and slippery.

 Historical Significance

-Beng Mealea was built in the 12th century during the reign of King Suryavarman II, who also commissioned the construction of Angkor Wat.
-The temple served as a Hindu sanctuary, dedicated to the god Vishnu.
-Its architectural style is reminiscent of Angkor Wat, showcasing intricate carvings, impressive galleries, and soaring towers.
+Beng Mealea was likely constructed during the reign of King Suryavarman II, the same ruler who commissioned Angkor Wat.
+The temple served as a Hindu sanctuary dedicated to Vishnu, with carvings depicting scenes like the Churning of the Sea of Milk.
+Its architectural style mirrors Angkor Wat, featuring cruciform cloisters and naga serpent balustrades.

 Summary of Facts

-• Beng Mealea is an ancient temple complex located in Cambodia.
+• Beng Mealea is an ancient temple complex in Cambodia, 77 kilometers from Siem Reap.

-• The temple is known for its untouched and overgrown nature.
+• The temple is known for its overgrown, unrestored state.

-• The best time to visit is during the dry season (November to March).
+• Best visited during the dry season (November to March).

-• Beng Mealea was built in the 12th century and served as a Hindu sanctuary.
+• Built in the 12th century, it served as a Hindu sanctuary with some Buddhist motifs.

 Posted by